mulle-c/mulle-vararg/README.md

 printf( "%d %f %lld\n", (char) 'x', (float) 0.2, 1848LL;
 ```

-would access the arguments, as if they were embedded in a struct like this
+would get its arguments embedded in a struct like this

 ```
 struct